deckyal/DFC/README.md

 2. The facial landmark localiser from : https://github.com/deckyal/RT

 <b>Usage : </b>

+<b>Preparations</b>

-1. Put the FIW data on
+1. Put the FIW data on images/
-2. Put the training.list and val.list on
+2. Put the test_no_labels.py on the main folder :DFC/
+3. Run the LandmarkingHeatmap to get the corresponding denoised image and the facial heatmaps

 <b>Replicate the 2nd challenge of RFIW (https://web.northeastern.edu/smilelab/RFIW2019/) </b>

-python DFC.py --test=1

-<b> Train on your own dataset </b>

-python DFC.py --test=0
+python Reproduce.py

+The corresponding CSV will be on the ./models

 Citation :
 Coming soon